Dhanvantree

 Features of Credit Risk Funds

-• Active Risk Management: Experienced fund managers play a crucial role.
-They conduct thorough credit analysis to select securities with attractive risk-return profiles, actively monitoring the portfolio’s credit quality and market conditions.
+• Active Risk Management: Experienced managers select and monitor securities based on credit quality and market conditions.

-• Liquidity and Interest Rate Sensitivity: The liquidity of the underlying securities and the fund’s sensitivity to interest rate changes can vary depending on the investment duration.
-Investors should consider these factors during market fluctuations.
+• Liquidity and Interest Rate Sensitivity: Variable liquidity and interest rate sensitivity based on the investment duration.

-• Taxation: Long-term capital gains from credit risk funds are taxed at the investor’s income tax rate, while short-term gains are subject to similar taxation as other investments.
+• Taxation: Long-term gains taxed at the investor’s income tax rate; short-term gains follow similar taxation rules.

 Risks and Returns